 How long should I wait to get vaccinated after having had COVID-19?

-WHO’s SAGE recommends that a person may choose to wait up to 6 months receive the COVID-19 vaccine if they have been infected with COVID-19 before, due to the limited vaccine supply.
+However, WHO’s SAGE recommends that a person may choose to wait up to 6 months receive the COVID-19 vaccine if they have been infected with COVID-19 before.
 During this time, the person may rely on the immunity generated by the body during the disease.

 However, emerging data show that people who have previously had COVID-19 may fall sick again, especially in areas where variants of concern are circulating.
-In these settings, individuals who have previously been infected with COVID-19 should ideally be vaccinated within 90 days of infection.
-The length of this period may change as we learn more about immunity from natural infection.
+In these settings, individuals who have previously been infected with COVID-19 should ideally be vaccinated within 3 months of infection.

 Can pregnant women get vaccinated against COVID-19?